remotesynth/remotesynth.github.io/_posts/2014-11-03-dealing-with-unhappy-communities.md

 title:  "Dealing with an Unhappy Community"
 date:   2014-11-03 09:00:00
 categories: general
+description: What happens when your community pushes back?
+comments: true
 ---

 Most of us deal with the "community" in our jobs on some level or another.
 Perhaps we are an engineer on a product that has a community of users, or work for a company that has a community of customers, or, perhaps, are in a position to be part of the public face of a company, product or service who is tasked with communicating with the community as part of your job duties.